crowlsyong/rcr-chrome-ext/README.md

 - Click extension in the top right, toggle it ON.
 - The page will refresh and- hopefully- you will see the RISK Credit Score appear.

+## Notes
-The `trash` folder is exactly what it sounds like- trash.
+- The `trash` folder is exactly what it sounds like- trash.
 It's just some code to quickly test stuff.
 That folder will not be in the production verison of this extension.
+- The options.html is a work-in-progress.
+The toggles don't do anything (yet).

 ## Have fun!